chr15m/bugout-practical-decentralization/README.md

 ???

 Now I want to show you something.
-There is only a single instance of what I'm going to show you in the whole world right now, but my talk is really about convincing you that a lot more people might be running this type of thing in the future, and why that would be a good thing, and how we can make it happen.
+There is only a single instance of what I'm going to show you in the whole world right now, but I hope to convince you that a lot more people might be running this type of thing in the future, and why that would be a good thing, and how we can make it happen.

 This is a photo of a Raspberry Pi sitting in my living room at home right now, just around the corner.